How To Play Online Bingo

 Buying bingo tickets at a Dragonfish bingo site

-To select 6 tickets, you’ve either got to click the minus button 18 times or deselect both the strips on screen then hit the right arrow (purple in the example) to reveal the strip offscreen to the right then deselect that too; it’s even more of a pain on mobile.
-The Buy button shows the amount you’ll be spending on the preselected tickets but there’s no confirmation screen so if you’re in a hurry, it’s all too easy to hit it without thinking and buy 24 tickets when you really only wanted 6.
+- The Buy button shows the amount you’ll be spending on the currently selected tickets but there’s no confirmation screen so if you’re in a hurry, it’s all too easy to hit it without thinking and buy 24 tickets when you really only wanted 6.

 Buying bingo tickets at an Entain bingo site

-Tombola don’t have schedule buy, so if you want to buy tickets for one of their big games (apart from the £100K monthly game Britain’s Biggest Bingo) you will need to be in the bingo room shortly before the game starts.
+Tombola don’t have schedule buy, but some of their big games have pre-buy.
+Otherwise you need to be in the bingo room shortly before the game starts to buy your tickets.

 If you’d like to know how any of these ticket purchase screens look on mobile there’s more information in our Guide To Mobile Bingo.